 Pakistan Cricket: Keyboard Warriors XI — Undefeated, Unverified, Unnecessary

-Let me be brutally honest.
+Let be brutally honest.

-There exists a parallel league in Pakistan cricket—far more active than the Pakistan Super League, far more vocal than any stadium crowd, and far more useless than a broken scoreboard.
+There exists a parallel league in Pakistan cricket—far more active than the Pakistan Super League, far more aggressively vocal than any stadium crowd, and far more useless than a broken scoreboard.

-I call it:
+I call these living beings:

-Keyboard Warriors XI.
+the Keyboard Warriors XI.

 Performance Metrics?
-Zero.
+Zero logic.
 Noise Levels?
 Maximum.

 These are the same individuals who: